bk/wmk-docs/content/pagevars.md

 receives a number of context variables as partly described above.
 A few of these variables, such as `MDTEMPLATES` and `DATADIR` set directly by `wmk` (see above).
-Others are user-configured either (1) in `wmk_config.yaml` (the contents of the `site` object and potentially additional "global" varaibles in `template_context`); or (2) the cascade of `index.yaml` files in the `content` directory and its subdirectories along with the YAML frontmatter of the markdown file itself, the result of which is placed in the `page` object.
+Others are user-configured either (1) in `wmk_config.yaml` (the contents of the `site` object and potentially additional "global" variables in `template_context`); or (2) the cascade of `index.yaml` files in the `content` directory and its subdirectories along with the YAML frontmatter of the markdown file itself, the result of which is placed in the `page` object.